cschladetsch/SortFolderUsage/Readme.md

 I ran this on my locally downloaded complete copy of 138 GitHub repos, including all .git folders.

+Overall, I got a %40 improvement in performance over using `du -sh | sort -rh`.

 Hardware:
 * Serial ATA 6BG/s.